-Mid-Continent Public Library, the City of Independence, and the Jackson County Historical Society are collaborating to launch a new pilot program called the MCPL Museum Pass beginning April 1.
-This program will provide complimentary admission to select Independence attractions and museums through the end of 2019.
+Mid-Continent Public Library, the City of Independence, and the Jackson County Historical Society launched the MCPL Museum Pass as a pilot program in a selection of branches on April 1, 2019.
+The program provides complimentary admission to select Independence attractions and museums.

 How does it work?

-Beginning April 1, MCPL cardholders who are 18 years of age and older will be able to check out a Museum Pass for up to one week.
+MCPL cardholders who are 18 years of age and older can check out a Museum Pass for up to one week.
 Each Museum Pass includes a voucher valid for four adult, senior, or child admissions to one specific Independence attraction.
 Passes are valid for general admission only.